 To get the application working, you need to configure a few environment variables.
-First

-is SECRET_KEY_BASE, which is referred to by
+First is SECRET_KEY_BASE, which is referred to by

 config folder of our project.

 This variable is used to create keys and should be a secret, as the name suggests.
-This is

-any value using
+Set this to any value using

 rails-beanstalk $ eb setenv SECRET_KEY_BASE=